ballerina-platform/module-ballerinax-ai.agent/ballerina/Module.md

 }
 ```

 Now that we have the `sendEmail` function defined, we can proceed with creating the tool that utilizes this function.
-To define the `inputSchema` for the tool, we inspect the structure of the `gmail:MessageRequest` record and include only the necessary fields required for our task.
+To define the `parameters` for the tool, we inspect the structure of the `gmail:MessageRequest` record and include only the necessary fields required for our task.
 Since the rest of the fields are not mandatory for the tool's execution, we can safely ignore them.

 ```ballerina
 agent:Tool sendEmailTool = {